A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 \end{defn}

 We restate Theorem \ref{t.main2} for the convenience of the reader.

-\begin{tthm}[Theorem \ref{t.main2}) (Topological model for the Jones polynomial from link diagrams] \\ Let $\Theta_J(D) \in \mathbb{Z}[q^{\pm}]$ be state sum of graded intersections in the same configuration space on our fixed Heegaard surface, as defined in Definition \ref{intJintr}.
-Then it provides a topological model for the Jones polynomial, relying just on the choice of a diagram $D$:
+\begin{tthm}[Theorem \ref{t.main2}) (Topological model for the Jones polynomial from link diagrams] \\ Let $\Theta_J(D) \in \mathbb{Z}[q^{\pm 1}]$ be the state sum of graded intersections in the same configuration space on our fixed Heegaard surface, as in Definition \ref{intJintr}.
+Then it provides a topological model for the Jones polynomial, relying just on the choice of the diagram $D$:

 \end{tthm}